 In the years following the decision against the Denver rail line, the town began to suffer from a poor economy.
 The conditions in the town would not improve until later in the 1900s and, in 1971, the State of North Carolina decided to take away Denver's status as an incorporated town.
 With the recent growth and success of Charlotte, Denver has also experienced a boom in its development.
 Today, Denver is known as Lincoln County's commercial center.
 Here are some of the factors that have encouraged the progress of Denver:

-sits approximately halfway between the busier cities of Hickory to the north and Charlotte
+* Denver sits approximately halfway between the busier cities of Hickory to the north and Charlotte to the south.

 Denver Real Estate and Homes Landmarks and Attractions